ExploreASL/Documentation/docs/Import_Module.md

 BIDS to Legacy conversion script which calls xASL\_bids\_BIDS2Legacy.

+1. Input check
-1. Start with checking dataset\_description.json & rawdata
+2. Start with checking dataset\_description.json & rawdata
 - 1. The input is dataset\_description.json in the rawdata folder
 - 2. The input is dataPar.json or sourceStructure.json - have to look for a rawdata folder
-2. Run the legacy conversion: Check if a dataPar is provided, otherwise use the defaults
+3. Run the legacy conversion: Check if a dataPar is provided, otherwise use the defaults
-3. Overwrite DataParPath
+4. Overwrite DatasetRoot